 - Ribs and chicken wings on the bone–taking the meat off the bone makes these edible again

-Non-Food Items to Avoid
+What are some Non-Food Items to Avoid?

 It’s amazing how many things you discover that you put in your mouth when you’re undergoing orthodontic treatment and can’t anymore.
 These bad habits aren’t just hard on your teeth in general.
 They’re even harder on those critical brackets and wires!
 To help keep your orthodontics in good shape, avoid the following: